Synthesizers are The Electricity Club’s first love and their impact on modern popular music cannot be underestimated.

-This was actually the most basic of devices with only 30 different sounds and limited variant control, but it was the main synth on OMD’s early work.
-The small pockets of both Andy McCluskey and Paul Humphreys meant the instrument had to be explored and pushed out of necessity… and without it, the repeating octave shifting blips on ‘Messages’ couldn’t have happened or the pulsing bass on ‘Stanlow’!
-Thanks to the Micro-Preset’s functional limitations, these experiments became distinctive components of inventive pop songs.
+Actually the most basic of devices with only 30 different sounds and limited variant control, the Micro-Preset was the main synth on OMD’s early work.
+The small pockets of both Andy McCluskey and Paul Humphreys meant the instrument had to be explored and pushed out of necessity… and without it, the repeating octave shifting blips on ‘Messages’ or the pulsing bass on ‘Stanlow’ couldn’t have happened !
+Thanks to its functional limitations, these experiments became distinctive components of inventive pop songs.

 YAMAHA CS10 (1977)

-The rather fab looking CS10 sat between the single oscillator / single envelope CS5 which was Martin Gore of DEPECHE MODE’s first synth, and the two VCO (and potentially duophonic) CS15 favoured by THE HUMAN LEAGUE.
+The CS10 sat between the single oscillator / envelope CS5 which was Martin Gore of DEPECHE MODE’s first synth, and the two VCO CS15 favoured by THE HUMAN LEAGUE.
 This relatively inexpensive monophonic used by SPANDAU BALLET and CHINA CRISIS had one oscillator and VCF / VCO envelopes, as well as a one octave portamento and CV / Gate.
 Unlike Roland and Korg, Yamaha’s synths were designed with players in mind rather than programmers, something that would haunt their later digital DX7.